COMBINE-lab/pufferfish/README.md

 We are also dependent on [SeqLib](https://github.com/walaj/SeqLib) and hence all the libraries that it is dependent on such as `bz2`, `lzma`, and `z` for mapping part.
 So it is required to install these libraries on the system as well and also update the CMakeLists.txt file in `src` directory and change the line for setting variable `SEQLIBDIR` statistically.

-## Core Operations
+### Core Operations

 **Building a pufferfish index**

 To build a pufferfish inded, you can use the `index` command.
 It is used like so:

 ```
-pufferfish index -k <ksize> -r <fasta_file_to_index> -o <pufferfish index directory>
+pufferfish index -r <fasta_file_to_index> -o <pufferfish index directory>
 ```

-There are also optional parameters including `-s` (the ability to build a sparser and smaller index), `-p` (control the number of threads used during construction), and `-f` (to provide an explicit filter size for TwoPaCo dBG construction).
+There are also optional parameters including `-k` (setting the kmer size -- default:31) , `-s` (the ability to build a sparser and smaller index), `-p` (control the number of threads used during construction), and `-f` (to provide an explicit filter size for TwoPaCo dBG construction).

-# Mapping using Pufferfish
+**Aligning via Puffaligner**

 We can generate different types of output including sam.

 If you have samtools installed on your system you can run the first command in the puff_align.bash file to generate a bam file for mapping a set of reads to the pufferfish index.
 The rest of the commands do quantification on the bam file using Salmon and then validation of the results on reference set and taxonomic tree using two python scripts in scripts section.

-For the address of the reads, index, truth files, etc. you need to have a config file like `microbiome_config.json`.